 1. Spot reduction ( or also known as “lose belly fat”, “lose arms fat”, “lose face fat” etc.)

-Furthermore, fat is unequally deployed throughout the body, depending on your genes, sex, age etc. For example, men tend to store more fat on their bellies, and the belly is the last place where fat will stay when trying to get rid of it.
+Furthermore, fat is unequally deployed throughout the body, depending on your genes, gender, age etc. For example, men tend to store more fat on their bellies, and the belly is the last place where fat will stay when trying to get rid of it.
 For women this problematic area are usually the thighs.
 It’s just how nature works.

 What about the burn you feel in the part you exercise ?
 That’s just lactic acid build up.
 So the solution is to have a good balanced workout routine that will work the whole body – not just the part you want to slim down – and combine that routine with a specific weight loss diet.

-2. More exercise – better results
+2. More exercise equals better results

 While more work, more studying could mean better results in life and school, this is not how things go with exercise.
 More exercise does not necessarily mean better results.
 You body needs “down time” to recover from your workouts.